Triumphant Venezuela opposition looks to boost economy, free prisoners

 CARACAS (Reuters) - Venezuela’s opposition vowed on Monday to revive the OPEC nation’s troubled economy and free jailed political activists after winning control of the legislature for the first time in 16 years of Socialist rule.

-By afternoon, some results from Sunday’s election were not yet in, but the Democratic Unity coalition had already won a commanding majority in the 167-member National Assembly.
+By Monday evening, some results from Sunday’s election were not yet in, but the Democratic Unity coalition had already won a commanding majority in the 167-member National Assembly, opening a new chapter in the polarized country’s politics.

-Opposition leaders said final tallies showed they reached the crucial bar of two-thirds.
-There was no confirmation of that from the election board, which still has 22 seats to announce.
+There was no confirmation of that from the election board, which had yet to announce the results of 22 legislative contests.

-The 53-year-old Maduro, handpicked by Chavez but lacking his charisma and political guile, quickly accepted defeat in a speech to the nation in the early hours of Monday that calmed fears of violence in a country long riven by political strife.
+Maduro, 53, quickly accepted defeat in a speech early on Monday that calmed fears of violence in a country long riven by political strife.

+The government was mostly quiet on Monday after voters punished its candidates for an economic crisis that includes shortages ranging from antibiotics to shampoo and steep inflation that is ravaging salaries.

+“It’s a great opportunity for us, this protest vote,” opposition leader Henrique Capriles said following the win.

-After securing the assembly from the “Chavismo” movement, named for late former socialist President Hugo Chavez, the opposition quickly set out its priorities.
+After securing control of the National Assembly from the “Chavismo” movement, named for late former socialist President Hugo Chavez, opposition leaders quickly set out their priorities.

-“It’s a great opportunity for us, this protest vote,” prominent opposition leader Henrique Capriles said following a win attributed largely to voters punishing the Socialists for Venezuela’s deep economic and social crisis.

-Coalition head Jesus Torrealba said the opposition would seek to modify the Central Bank law, in an effort to reduce indiscriminate printing of money that has driven the world’s highest rate of inflation.
+Coalition head Jesus Torrealba said its lawmakers would seek to modify the Central Bank law in an effort to cut back on the amount of money being printed, a key factor in Venezuela having the world’s highest inflation rate.

-Though it will not have the power to radically overhaul the economy from the legislature, the opposition is also promising new laws to stimulate the private sector and to roll back nationalizations.
+Although it will not have the power to radically the economy from the legislature, the opposition is promising new laws to stimulate the private sector and to roll back nationalizations.

-The opposition also wants to pass an amnesty law for jailed opponents of Maduro when the new assembly begins work on Jan.
+It also wants to pass an amnesty law for detained opponents of Maduro when the new assembly begins work on Jan.
 5.

 Venezuela’s best-known jailed politician is Leopoldo Lopez, who was sentenced to nearly 14 years on charges of promoting political violence in 2014 that killed 43 people.
 But the opposition has a list of what it says are more than 70 other political prisoners.

-On the official count by the election board, the opposition had 99 seats to the Socialists’ 46, with 22 seats yet to be announced.
-The opposition can now exercise control over the budget, begin investigations that could embarrass the government, and fire ministers.
+The election board said early on Monday the opposition had won 99 seats to the Socialists’ 46.

+With that lead, the opposition will be able to control the budget, open investigations that could embarrass the government and fire ministers.

-Torrealba has also said the assembly will open an investigation into the arrest last month of two relatives of Maduro, nephews of his wife, caught in a sting in Haiti and indicted in a New York court on charges of cocaine smuggling.
+Torrealba has also said the assembly will open an investigation into the arrest of two nephews of Maduro’s wife, caught last month in a sting operation in Haiti and indicted in a New York court on charges of cocaine smuggling.

 The United States, which has had an acrimonious relationship with Venezuela under both Chavez and Maduro, has long accused the Socialists of complicity in the drug trade, as well as human rights abuses.

-The government dismisses those charges as lies and frequently recalls U.S. support for a short-lived 2002 coup against Chavez.
+The government dismisses those charges as lies and frequently recalls Washington’s support for a short-lived 2002 coup against Chavez.

-Secretary of State John Kerry said the vote showed Venezuelans’ “overwhelming desire” for change and urged dialogue among political parties to resolve the country’s problems.
+U.S. Secretary of State John Kerry said the election on Sunday showed Venezuelans’ “overwhelming desire” for change and he urged dialogue among political parties to resolve problems.

+A senior U.S. official suggested countries from the 12-member Union of South American Nations, which sent a mission to observe the elections, might be able to play a role in helping Venezuelan parties find ways to work with one another.

 A former bus driver and foreign minister who narrowly won election in 2013 after Chavez died from cancer, Maduro may face a backlash in the ruling party and from grassroots supporters who think he has betrayed his predecessor’s legacy.